The British love their beer – but in 1814, they realized love has its limits.

 - Porter beer

 Shake up the hard liquor until it’s fit to burst.
-Strain into a coup glass, then flood the mix with your favorite porter beer (Katie recommends Milwaukee’s own Mudpuppy Porter).
+Strain into a coupe glass, then flood the mix with your favorite porter beer (Katie recommends Milwaukee’s own Mudpuppy Porter).
 Don’t drink it in a basement.